 The operating system is your computer's most important piece of software, because it is in charge of running all the other programs that you need, and making sure those programs interact well with your computer hardware.
 For security and stability reasons, we always recommend that you run the latest version of your preferred operating system:

 - Windows: This is the most common operating system if you own a PC.
-Windows 7 is the latest version of Windows, but Windows Vista and Windows XP will also work on the ResNet network.
+Windows 8 is the latest version of Windows, but Windows 7, Vista, and Windows XP will also work on ResNet.

-- OS X: This is the operating system that runs on Macintosh computers.
-10.7 (Lion) is the latest version of OS X, but 10.6 (Snow Leopard) and 10.5 (Leopard) will also work on the ResNet network.
+- OS X: This is the operating system that runs on Macintosh computers, and all versions will also work on ResNet.

-A Note About Linux: Most flavors of Linux should also work on the ResNet network.
+A Note About Linux: Most flavors of Linux should also work on ResNet.
 Please be aware that the OSU Computer Helpdesk does not support Linux, so any errors you may have on the network will have to be solved on your own.

 Educational Discounts on Software